A jj 12″

-a jj 12" is an EP by the Swedish band jj, released on their label Sincerely Yours in December 2009.
+a jj 12″ is an EP by the Swedish band JJ, released on their label Sincerely Yours in December 2009.
 It consists of two songs from jj n° 2, "from africa to málaga" and "intermezzo", and two previously unreleased songs, "baby" and "the truth".
 A video for the song "baby", directed by Marcus Söderlund featuring slow-motion footage of horses, was released on the Sincerely Yours website.
-It was released as a 12" vinyl in a limited amount as well as made available for download.
+It was released as a 12″ vinyl in a limited amount and made available for download.